If you've driven the Trans-Canada Highway between Golden and Revelstoke, British Columbia then you've passed…

 Updated January 2020.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

 The drive from Calgary through both Banff and Kootenay National Parks is nothing short of spectacular.
 Just be prepared for winter driving conditions.

 Snow tires are a must.
 (If you’re renting a car, request them.)
 Make a quick detour to the Wild Flour Bakery in Banff if you’ve forgotten to pack food and drinks.
-Then enjoy the rest of the scenic 135 kilometre drive to Radium Hot Springs.
+Then enjoy the rest of the scenic 135 km drive to Radium Hot Springs.

 Stop in Radium Hot Springs in the Kootenay Rockies

 If you’re not in a hurry to get to Kimberley stop at the actual Radium Hot Springs for a soak.
 Don’t worry if you’ve forgotten a bathing suit as they rent them along with towels.

 There’s the option to sign up for an onsite spa treatment as well.
 Alternatively stop in after a day of skiing at Panorama Mountain Resort on the drive home.
 Nothing warms and relaxes you like a soak in these springs!